tomedunn/the-finished-book/_monsters/adventure-encounter-difficulties/adventure-encounter-difficulties.md

 <figure id="fig:encounter-selection-pdf-2014">
     {% include_relative fig-encounter-selection-pdf-2014-small.html %}
     {% include_relative fig-encounter-selection-pdf-2014-large.html %}
-    <figcaption>Encounter adjusted XP normalized to account for XP budget construction for combat encounter found in adventure books published by WotC.</figcaption>
+    <figcaption>Encounter adjusted XP totals normalized to account for XP budget construction for combat encounters found in adventure books published by WotC.</figcaption>
 </figure>

 That said, this XP budget construction weighting isn't a perfect analogy for the encounters from published adventures.
 While the 2014 encounter building rules do include an XP budget in the form of the adventuring day, there are many encounters throughout these books that are clearly not designed with the adventuring day budget in mind.